 Due to its greater stability, a stepladder should be used in preference to a straight ladder whenever possible.
-When it is necessary to use a straight ladder, make sure the ladder is positioned firmly top and bottom.
-If necessary, another employee should hold the ladder steady.
-Safety feet, which help keep the bottom of the ladder from slipping, should be provided on all straight ladders.
+When it is necessary to use a straight ladder, make sure the ladder is positioned firmly top and bottom, with another employee holding the ladder steady.